The Secret Life of Machines: The Secret Life of Components

 Coinciding with the release of the remastered original episodes of The Secret Life Of Machines (see below), Tim Hunkin began a self-produced spiritual successor called The Secret Life of Components.
 It explored some of the individual parts that so often make up the appliances and machines that were the focus of the original series.
 The 8 weekly episodes included what Hunkin has learned through his experience with the component, along with many models for demonstration and examples from his amusement machines and other works.
 It premiered March 3, 2021 on Hunkin's YouTube channel with an episode on chain and belts.
 In the last episode of series 1, Hunkin commented that he may make another series the following winter.
 A 5 episode second series then debuted in spring 2022.
+On March 27, 2023, a third series of four episodes was announced on Hunkin's YouTube channel.